Happiness

 We have seekers for truth through logic (materialism, metaphysical naturalism), through experience and alternative states of mind (mysticism, religion), seekers for happiness through materialism, seekers for happiness through truth, and finders of happiness through the most random of methods, but hardly ever through the search for truth.

-2. The Finding Of Happiness in the Points of Life
+3. The Finding of Happiness in the Points of Life

 I think the search for truth, and for happiness, are both reconciled in finding personal reasons to live, and this is in general the formula.

 For those whose peak experiences are very internal matters (such as walks through London, or meditation, or personal solitary events) which are not really communicable to other people, we call them mystics, for those who have external points of life such as sport, socializing, money... we call them life lovers.
-According to my Satanic Types, the former may be a Satanic Evangelist and the latter a Infernal.
+According to my Satanic Types, the former may be a Satanic Evangelist and the latter an Infernal.
 Those whose search for happiness is a search for truth we call scientists or philosophers... although admittedly, the former category is broad enough to include people who merely happen to be employed in science.
-Those who, however, have no such things we call unhappy.

-Satan is said by some Satanists to represent their loves in life, their hobbies, the internal things that make them happy.
-So, for one person, a stable job is Satanic.
-For another, physical fitness is the most Satanic thing, for another intellectualism is more Satanic than finance or fitness.
+Satan is said by some Satanists to represent their loves in life, their hobbies: the internal things that make them happy.
+For one person, a stable job is Satanic.
+For another, physical fitness is the most Satanic thing; for another intellectualism is more Satanic than finance or fitness.
 All agree that failure is unsatanic... so Satan represents the points of life for Satanists.
 Anton LaVey comments on this and says that if collecting trains is a Satanists' thing, then that is his religious rosary and that is Satan's Will.

 When a Christian reads the Christian Bible, very frequently they find that it tells them what they want it to say.
-So, a person who supports slavery finds that it supports slavery, a misogynist finds that it relegates women to an inferior position to men, a homophobe find that, thank God, his homophobia is officially sanctioned by God.
+So, a person who supports slavery finds that it supports slavery, a misogynist finds that it relegates women to an inferior position to men, a homophobe finds that, thank his God, his homophobia is officially sanctioned by God in the Bible.
 But those who wish to free slaves also find in the Bible text that supports their view!
 Likewise, those Christians who yearn for a parent figure can find that figure in Jesus Christ.
-Those who want to be understood and loved can feel, to such an extent that they actually experience it, that God, Allah or Jesus actually does fulfil these needs in that person.
+Those who want to be understood and loved can feel, to such an extent that they actually experience it, that God, Allah or Jesus actually does love them.
 A person who believes in UFOs will look at the world and see that, indeed, there have been UFO abductions!
 This is because our experiences in life are informed by our beliefs and the things we expect to be true... in our search for happiness, that which supports our life will make us happy.

 In this shallow way, Satan represents the fact that the Gods and beliefs we accept are self generated world views, our gods are self generated in our own image, according to our own needs.
 Satan represents God made manifest within our very bodies, as a result of our own imagination: As such, by accepting doubt that any of the things we intellectually cherish are true, we are defended against the possibility that truth threatens our happiness.